unibe-icelab/thz-image-explorer/paper/paper.md

 THz time-domain spectroscopy (TDS) is a fast-growing field with applications to perform non-destructive studies of material properties [@neu_tutorial_2018].
 Different sources of THz radiations have been implemented in commercial products, e.g. photo-conductive antennas.
-The pulses can either be measured in transmission or reflection and are recorded in the time domain.
-By transforming the acquired trace into frequency domain (Fourier space), the magnitude and phase can be extracted, which allows to investigate the complex refractive index and absorption coefficient of the sample.
+The pulses can either be measured after passing through (transmission spectrum) or after being reflected (reflection spectrum) by a sample and are recorded in the time domain.
+By transforming the acquired trace into frequency domain (Fourier space), the magnitude and phase can be extracted to investigate the complex refractive index and absorption coefficient of the sample.
-By placing either the sample or the optical setup on a moving stage, the sample can be imaged in 2D.
-Analysing these images pixel by pixel without an interactive user interface can be tedious.
+By placing either the sample or the optical setup on a moving stage the sample can be imaged in 2D.
+Analysing these images pixel by pixel or by selecting a region of interest (ROI) without an interactive user interface can be tedious.

 ![THz Image Explorer icon.\label{fig:icon}](icon.png){#id .class width=20%}

 We developed an interactive graphical user interface (GUI), written in [rust](https://www.rust-lang.org), to aid investigating acquired 2D scans.
-The application implements the dotTHz standard [@lee_dotthz_2023] and is cross-platform and open source, thus making it easier to maintain and making it available to the entire scientific community.
+The application implements the dotTHz standard [@lee_dotthz_2023] and is platform independent and open source, thus making it easier to maintain and increasing its reach.

 # Statement of need